webplatform/docs-wpd/Getting_Started/index.md

 '''Steps for creating a new page'''

 # Go to the [[WPD:New_Page|New Page]] page.
-# Based on the type of content you are creating, identify the form for the type of content you want to create.
-The forms are listed in decreasing order of specificity (see [[#About_content templates]]).
+# On that page identify the form to create the proper template (see [[#About_content templates]]).
-# Type the URL for the new page in the text field, and click Create Page.
+# In the form's text field enter the URL for the new page in the text field, and click Create Page.

 For example, if you were creating a tutorial about a racing game, the URL might be '''/tutorials/racing_game'''.

-=== About content templates ===
+=== Choosing a content template===

-The New Page page contains a form for each type of content on the site.
-Each form consists of a text field where you enter the new page's URL and a button to create a page with that URL.
+The [[WPD:New_Page|New Page]] page contains a form for each type of content you can create on the site.
+Each form consists of a text field where you enter the new page's partial URL and a button to create a page with that URL.

+Having unique template types allows us to query and aggregate content.

 The forms are listed in decreasing order of specificity.
 Identify the most specific form below that fits the type of content you'd like to create.

-=== Adding content to the page ===
+For example

+====JavaScript APIs====

+Each